Perspective Functions with Nonlinear Scaling: Introduction

 The goal of the present work is to build a theory of perspective functions with nonlinear scaling in the context of Definition~\ref{d:persp} and to derive closed-form expressions for them.
 We review notation and preliminary results in Section~\ref{sec:2}.
 In Section~\ref{sec:3}, we introduce and study two notions of functional envelopes which will greatly facilitate our analysis and will constitute structuring blocks in subsequent sections.
 Section~\ref{sec:4} is devoted to the derivation of properties of preperspective functions and the computation of their conjugates.
-Closed-form expressions for perspective functions in the general setting of Definition~\ref{d:persp} are derived in Section~\ref{sec:5}, as well as conditions that characterize when they are proper.
-Finally, in Section~\ref{sec:6}, we provide examples and applications of our results.
+Closed-form expressions for perspective functions in the general setting of Definition~\ref{d:persp} are derived in Section~\ref{sec:5}, as well as conditions that characterize their properness.
+Finally, in Section~\ref{sec:6}, we provide examples and applications of our results and, in Section~\ref{sec:7}, we make closing statements.